MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/partner-add-xbox-live-to-unity-uwp.md

 ---
-title: Unity for UWP with .NET scripting
+title: Add XBL support to Unity for UWP, with .NET scripting
 description: Add Xbox Live support to Unity for UWP with .NET scripting backend, for ID@Xbox and managed partners. ms.assetid: 790a49ad-eff4-4916-8578-968ca8483211 ms.date: 04/04/2017